 Note: FTB supplements are included in the rate calculation process during reconciliation and therefore may have the effect of reducing any FTB overpayment.

-The second step in reconciliation is to subtract the amount paid to the individual in FTB instalments or CCB fee reductions during the relevant income year according to FAO records from the individual's FTB and/or CCB entitlement.
+The second step in reconciliation is to subtract the amount paid to the individual in FTB instalments or CCB fee reductions during the relevant income year according to Centrelink records from the individual's FTB and/or CCB entitlement.
 The result of this calculation is the reconciliation outcome which may entitle an individual to a top-up or require the repayment of a debt.

 Act reference: FA(Admin)Act section 56 Payment in respect of claim for which child care benefit by fee reduction if claim by individual, section 71B Debts where no entitlement or where enrolment advance wrongly paid, section 71C Debts arising in respect of child care benefit where overpayment